Jeffrey Lee Anderson

-About a week before he died, Jill and I had been praying for the comfort of my friend, Jeff Anderson, who was diagnosed with Stage 4 cancer about a month ago.
+About a week before he died, Jill and I had been praying for the comfort of my friend, Jeffrey Lee Anderson, who was diagnosed with Stage 4 cancer about a month ago.

 He wasn’t feeling well and his back was bothering him.
-Also, Jeff was excessively tired so he went to the doctor for some relief.
+In addition, Jeff was excessively tired so he went to the doctor for some relief.

 After numerous tests, the doctor informed Jeff he had about a month to live because a very aggressive type of cancer had spread throughout his body.